pandas-dev/pandas/doc/source/user_guide/groupby.rst

 - The keywords are the *output* column names
-- The values are tuples whose first element is the column to select and the second element is the aggregation to apply to that column.
-Pandas provides the ``pandas.NamedAgg`` namedtuple with the fields ``['column', 'aggfunc']`` to make it clearer what the arguments are.
+- The values are tuples whose first element is the column to select and the second element is the aggregation to apply to that column. pandas provides the ``pandas.NamedAgg`` namedtuple with the fields ``['column', 'aggfunc']`` to make it clearer what the arguments are.
 As usual, the aggregation can be a callable or a string alias.